Why you should add a compliance policy to your shopping cart

-In most workplaces it is widely accepted that activity on a corporate-owned desktop device may be filtered or monitored by the employer, however when it comes to mobile devices there is often a completely different attitude and set of expectations.
+In most workplaces, employees accept that their employer may monitor activity on a corporate-owned desktop device.
+However, when it comes to mobile devices, there is often a completely different attitude and set of expectations.
 This view is in great need of an update.
-In many cases today, mobile devices are now used for both personal and professional business by employees and with more and more businesses evolving into ‘mobile workplaces’, productivity, sensitive data, and company reputation could all be at risk without proper controls and compliance policies in place.
+In many cases today, employees use mobile devices for a mixture of personal and professional tasks.
+With more and more businesses evolving into ‘mobile workplaces’, productivity, sensitive data, and company reputation could all be at risk without proper controls and compliance policies in place.

 In the case of field-based or customer-facing employees, unrestricted access to the internet could have disastrous results on both the quality of service provided and the reputation of the business should inappropriate content be accessed, either accidentally or deliberately.
-It is for these reasons that employers should not feel uncomfortable about enforcing acceptable use policies on their employees’ mobile usage.
-As enterprise mobility increases rapidly, so too does the necessity for restrictions and controls on mobile usage.
-Online shopping is only one of many categories that employers are quickly realizing may need to be restricted.
+Therefore, employers should not feel uncomfortable about enforcing acceptable use policies on their employees’ mobile usage.
+As enterprise mobility increases rapidly, so too does the necessity for restrictions and compliance around mobile usage.
+Online shopping is only one of many categories that employers are quick to block.

 This festive season employers should no longer feel uncomfortable or guilty for managing employee access in order to protect corporate data or productivity.
 And without infringing on employee user experience or privacy by ensuring all data is processed on-device, Corrata gives the organization the ability to do so.

 To find out more visit www.corrata.com or email us at firstname.lastname@example.org.